-Based in Firenze, Italy, Panerai & Figli were known originally as specialists in the manufacture of instruments for the Italian navy; today the Company is owned by a Swiss luxury goods organisation and produce expensive, high-end watches.
+Based in Firenze, Italy, Panerai & Figli were known originally as specialists in the manufacture of instruments for the Italian Navy; today the Company is owned by a Swiss luxury goods organisation and produce expensive, high-end watches.
 Although a nation with a long tradition of high-class engineering, few Italian-based makers of specialist miniature precision machine tools are known.
-However, the Panerai was an exception, and a translation of the introduction to maker' brochure (circa 1950s to 1970s) summarizes the Company's "philosophy" in regard to their machine tools :
+However, the Panerai was an exception, and a translation of the introduction to maker' brochure (circa the 1950s to 1970s) summarizes the Company's "philosophy" in regard to their machine tools :

 Our high precision lathes are built along the most modern processes of mechanical technology, with scientifically chosen materials and are treated in every single component.
 The modern high-class machine tools of our plant, the special devices, the exacting tests of every single part, allow us to build flawless lathes with perfect interchangeability, able to withstand every kind of comparison with the best foreign production.